Nik Kacy

-Nik Kacy, stylized as NiK Kacy (b.
-1975) is an executive producer, fashion designer, founder of NiK Kacy Footwear, the first genderequal footwear and accessories brand, creator of Equality Fashion Week, former board member of the Los Angeles LGBT Chamber of Commerce, and part of the Trans Inclusion Task Force for the National LGBT Chamber of Commerce.
+Nik Kacy, stylized as NiK Kacy (born 1975) is an executive producer, fashion designer, founder of NiK Kacy Footwear, the first genderequal footwear and accessories brand, creator of Equality Fashion Week, former board member of the Los Angeles LGBT Chamber of Commerce, and part of the Trans Inclusion Task Force for the National LGBT Chamber of Commerce.
 In September 2019, Wells Fargo featured Kacy on their Empowerful Exchange video series.
 In 2017 and 2019, Kacy's gender-free fashion approach was discussed in two scholarly articles, and in 2020, in the book Crossing Gender Boundaries: Fashion to Create, Disrupt, and Transcend.
 Kacy is a trans-masculine gender-nonbinary person and uses the pronouns they/them/their.

 Early life

 Kacy was born in Hong Kong and immigrated to New York City at age seven.
 From a young age, Kacy knew they wanted to create shoes.
 They were bullied in school and experienced their parents' divorce as traumatic.
-Due to the intensity of bullying they experienced, they were faced with the "horrible predicament" of becoming "a bully in order to survive," (Queery podcast, 54:10) yet was simultaneously "very depressed" and "suicidal," often wishing they had not been born.
-(All Things Therapy podcast, 29:40) It was after a home invasion, during which Kacy and Kacy's grandparents had guns and machetes pointed at them, that Kacy realized they never again wanted to "make someone else feel like a victim."(Queery podcast, 56:28) Thereafter, Kacy stopped bullying others and instead began breaking up fights among peers, "inspired to be somebody who was more of a peacemaker."
+Due to the intensity of bullying they experienced, they were faced with the "horrible predicament" of becoming "a bully in order to survive", (Queery podcast, 54:10) yet was simultaneously "very depressed" and "suicidal", often wishing they had not been born.
+(All Things Therapy podcast, 29:40) It was after a home invasion, during which Kacy and Kacy's grandparents had guns and machetes pointed at them, that Kacy realized they never again wanted to "make someone else feel like a victim".
+(Queery podcast, 56:28) Thereafter, Kacy stopped bullying others and instead began breaking up fights among peers, "inspired to be somebody who was more of a peacemaker".
 (Queery podcast, 57:03) Helping the transition, a family friend, who became Kacy's stepfather, had helped the family pay for Kacy to attend a Catholic high school in New Jersey.
 The change in environment was helpful, as previously Kacy was witness to gang violence at their New York schools.